This page ©2021 Andrew Wylie all rights reserved

 If you know about any of these devices, please

 Like most UK semiconductor manufacturers, Mullard made CV equivalents of their devices.
-These were military-grade versions of commercial types, given a Common Valve type designation such as those shown.
+These are military-grade versions of commercial types, given a Common Valve type designation such as those shown, and often identifiable by the manufacturer code D for Mitcham or DG for Southampton.
+There are too many such Mullard CV types to list here.